Family Tree Researcher available to research your family history!

 Press Emptier: Worked in the pottery industry, removed flattened clay from bags of canvas.
 Was based in the sliphouse.

 Press Maker: either a misinterpretation of Dressmaker (quite common due to the quality of handwriting in historical documents), or a person who manufactured printing presses.
+This may also have included mangle manufacturers.

 Press Man: worked in the publishing industry, operated a printing press.